Spirochetes

 Answer:

-Vibrio cholera Morphology:
+Vibrio Cholera Morphology:

 • Vibrio cholera is a gram-negative, non-capsulated, and non-sporing organism.